 What is a Share Premium Account?

 A share premium account is sometimes referred to as an additional paid-in account, and it is included in the shareholder’s equity section of a balance sheet.
 The share premium account records the amount received that is above the subscription price of a share.

 Shares are considered to be issued at a premium if the amount received for issued shares is greater than the face value of shares.
 The premium is calculated by finding the difference between the share issue price and the par value of shares offered for sale.

 - Share premium is the excess money received for issued shares above the par value.

 - The share premium account is a reserve account whose funds can only be used for purposes provided in the corporate bylaws, such as for share issue costs or issuance of bonus shares, but cannot be used for dividends.

 - It is recorded in the shareholder’s equity portion of a balance sheet.

 Understanding Share Premium Accounts

 Assume that ABC Company issued 1,000 shares of stock for subscription to the public.
 The company assigned the shares a par value of $10 each, expecting to raise a share capital of $10,000.
 Instead, the shareholders paid a premium price of $15 per share.

 Therefore, the shareholders paid $15 for each share of stock, the company raised $15,000 in equity capital, out of which $10,000 is the share capital, and the remaining $5,000 is the share premium.
 Both the share capital and the share premium are recorded in the balance sheet under shareholder’s equity.

 Components of a Share Premium Account

 1. Issue Price

 Issue price refers to the price at which a company offers its shares of stock when they become available to the public.
-A company can sell the shares at the stated issue price, at a discount, or at a premium of the face value.
+A company can sell the shares at the stated issue price, at a discount, or at a premium to the face value.

 2. Face Value